The product

 | Appearance | Creamy and spreadable, it is white in colour with salt crystals inside |

-| Taste | The sapidity is never excessive and leaves room for intense lactic sensations and notes of almond |
+| Taste | Delicate and pleasant, the flavour is never excessively strong, leaving room for intense lactic sensations with hints of almond |

 | Ingredients | Centrifuged and pasteurised cream from MILK, sea salt from Trapani (<2%) |